Jim Bianco: «The Fed Has Ways to Go With Hiking Rates»

 Then again, can the Fed really follow through on this tough stance when people are losing their jobs and the housing market is in full collapse?

 How high is the probability of a recession?
-The yield curve has already inverted, which is usually a reliable harbinger of a downturn.
+The yield curve is deeply inverted, which is usually a reliable harbinger of a downturn.

 Historically, the Fed raises interest rates until something breaks.
 At the moment, a lot is breaking in the crypto sector.
 How great is the threat that the crisis surrounding FTX will spill over into the regular financial markets?